CIRSS/cs598-data-curation/_sources/syllabus.md

 Your final grade will be calculated based on the activities listed below.
 Your official final course grade will be listed in [Enterprise](https://apps.uillinois.edu/selfservice/).
 The course grade you see displayed in Coursera may not match your official final course grade.

 1. Quizzes (20%): The lowest grade will be dropped out of 14 weekly quizzes
-2. Assignments (60% each): There will be 5 assignments worth a total of 60% of the final grade
+2. Assignments (50% each): There will be 5 assignments each worth 10% of the final grade.
-3. Midterm and Final exams (20%): Midterm and final exams will be work 20% of the final grade
+3. Midterm and Final exams (30%): Midterm and final exams will each be worth 15% of the final grade

 Grade distribution (square brackets and parentheses are used to indicate inclusive and exclusive endpoints).
-Maximum grade is 105% given 2% EC for survey and 3% for CW reputation level.
+Maximum grade may exceed 100% given extra credit.

-* A+ Instructor descretion
+* A+ Instructor discretion
 * A  [94-100]
 * A- [90-93)
 * B+ [87-89)